 Our International Trade & Compliance team works hand in hand with our Corporate and Investigations teams to conduct due diligence and internal investigations, manage risk, and represent our clients’ interests at all levels of government in the United States and elsewhere.
 The strength of our practice rests on our sensitivity to both sector-specific considerations and the priorities of regulators in the United States and around the world.

-Chambers Global 2016 ranks a member of our team, citing our work in export control and sanctions, and our handling of issues in connection with the ITAR and EAR regulations.
+Chambers USA 2017 notes our International Trade team and Chambers Global 2017 ranks one of our members, citing our work in export control and sanctions, and our handling of issues in connection with the ITAR and EAR regulations.

 We stand ready to assist you in every global market, with practitioners in Washington, D.C., London, Paris, Brussels, Geneva, Moscow, Beijing, Tokyo, and other major financial, commercial and regulatory centers.

 We offer counsel on the full range of international trade and investment requirements, including:

 We can also help you address challenges involving restraints on global trade and investment, along with related policy and regulatory matters.

 A robust compliance program is a requirement when operating in global markets.

 We have crafted and helped implement compliance programs for leading players in the energy, semiconductor, software, telecom, aviation and other sectors.
 In the process, we’ve led compliance reviews and internal investigations and assisted in the preparation of voluntary self-disclosures to the U.S. government, when these are called for.
 And when clients have faced enforcement actions, we’ve provided vigorous and strenuous defense against criminal and civil actions, with a long record of successfully negotiating settlements with regulatory authorities.